 Texas A&M Aggie.

 Also, I guess I am a blogger, since I’m the one hitting “publish” on all these posts.
-Sometimes I get delusional and believe I’m a writer who is also a doctor, but the truth is I was just a procrastinating medical student back in 2010 and decided to start writing.
+Sometimes I get delusional and believe I’m a writer who is also a doctor, but the truth is I was once a procrastinating medical student (circa 2010) and decided to start writing.

-I love traveling, DIY projects and refinishing furniture, cooking, reading, movies, Texas Aggie football, Chicago Cubs baseball, golf, and gymnastics.
-That is quite the laundry list of interests for someone with as little free time as residency affords and I get around to each of them approximately once per year.
+I love traveling, DIY projects and refinishing furniture, yoga, cooking, reading, movies, Texas Aggie football, Chicago Cubs baseball, golf, and gymnastics.
+That is quite the laundry list of interests for someone with such limited free time and as such I get around to each of them approximately once per year.

-I’m passionate about patient education, I truly believe empowering patients to be confident & knowledgeable about their conditions builds physician-patient relationships and improves patient outcomes.
-Someday, I’d love to get involved in medical volunteering or missions, either in the US or abroad.
-My family and faith in the Lord are extremely important to me and I am wholly convinced that I would not be where I am today if it were not for those two things.
+I’m passionate about patient education and women’s health.
+I believe empowering patients to be confident & knowledgeable about their conditions builds physician-patient relationships and improves patient outcomes.
+Someday, I’d love to get involved in medical volunteering or missions and my family has some really crazy international nomad goals on our shortlist of future options.

 I’m married to this guy, he’s really handsome and incredible.
 He’s also a bit of a nerd, so we go well together.
-To top that off, he happens to be a really wonderful hobby photographer.
-He gracefully puts up with the manic tendencies of a wife navigating her way through residency, does the laundry more often than not, makes sure our utilities don’t get turned off, and on average completes 499 of the 500 things on our weekly to-do list.
+To top that off, he happens to be a really wonderful photographer.
+He gracefully puts up with my manic tendencies, does the grocery shopping more often than not, makes sure our utilities don’t get turned off, and on average completes 499 of the 500 things on our weekly to-do list.
 He’s basically a saint.
-I’m pretty sure anyone who can look this good and be this smart with a wife in a surgical residency and twin 1 year olds automatically gains entry into the promised land.
+I’m pretty sure anyone who can look this good and be this smart all the while putting up with myself and our circus of a family automatically gains entry into the promised land.

-Speaking of twins, oh yeah we have a set of those.
+monkeys kids.
 In 2012 we walked into a dark room praying for a heartbeat and found two.
-My mommy instincts told me they were both boys and on their birthday I learned a very important lesson: Whoever supplied my mommy instincts left off the uterine-x-ray-vision package.
-More importantly, I learned that girls can wear boy clothes and look adorable if you just stick a (small and appropriately proportioned) bow on their head.
+My mommy instincts told me they were both boys and on their birth day I learned a very important lesson: Whoever supplied my mommy instincts did not upgrade to the uterine-x-ray-vision package.
+More importantly, I learned that girls can wear “boy clothes” and look adorable if you just stick a (small and appropriately proportioned) bow on their head.